 Neither place nor space, yet both place and space: this is chōra

-Here you can find a description of the Vaxjo Tennis Hall, project awarded at the World Architecture Community Awards.
-If you are interested in the different design phases of the project, at this link you can find the video-clip that I presented at the architectural competition for which the project was originally intended.
-The video-clip shows the various phases of construction of an archi-texture, starting from the phenomenological analysis of place leading to the conceptualizations behind the creation of architectural space.
+Here you can find a description of the Växjö Tennis Hall, a project awarded at the World Architecture Community Awards.
+If you are interested in the different design phases, this link provides access to the video-clip I presented at the architectural competition for which the project was originally conceived.
+The video-clip retraces the successive phases of constructing an archi-texture, beginning with the phenomenological analysis of place and culminating in the topological and geometrical conceptualizations that underpin the creation of architectural space.

 Image Credits